siglens/siglens-docs/docs/spl-docs/evaluation-functions/conversion-functions.md

 ### Usage

 The `<format_specifier>` argument must be a valid format specifier, or a field name containing a valid format specifier.
-Each `<argument>` may be a value of the appropriate data type or a field name containing the value of the appropriate data type.
+Each `<argument>` may be a value of the appropriate data type or a field name containing a value of the appropriate data type.

 You can use this function with the `eval` and `where` commands, and as part of evaluation expressions with other commands.